Joyce Beatty

-In 2012, Beatty ran in the newly redrawn Ohio's 3rd congressional district, based in Columbus, and won the Democratic primary, defeating former U.S. Representative Mary Jo Kilroy.
+In 2012, Beatty ran in the newly redrawn Ohio's 3rd congressional district, based in Columbus, and won the Democratic primary, defeating former U.S. representative Mary Jo Kilroy.
 She went on to defeat Republican Chris Long in the general election.
 Beatty was married to Otto Beatty Jr., who was also a former Ohio state representative.

 Early life, family, education, and early political career

 Beatty was born on March 12, 1950, in Dayton, Ohio.
-She has a B.A. in speech from Central State University, an M.S. in counseling psychology from Wright State University in 1975, and has studied at the doctoral level at the University of Cincinnati.
-Beatty served as the Montgomery County Health and Human Services Director responsible for administering the county's health levy and area public nursing homes, including Stillwater Nursing Home.
+She has a Bachelor of Arts in speech from Central State University, an Master of Science in counseling psychology from Wright State University in 1975, and has studied at the doctoral level at the University of Cincinnati.
+Beatty served as the Montgomery County health and human services director responsible for administering the county's health levy and area public nursing homes, including Stillwater Nursing Home.
 In 2003, she received an honorary doctorate from the Ohio Dominican University.
 Beatty served as a delegate for John Kerry on the Ohio delegation to the 2004 Democratic National Convention in Boston.

-Beatty was married to attorney and former State Representative Otto Beatty Jr. She has been a national spokesperson for the American Heart Association.
+Beatty was married to attorney and former state representative Otto Beatty Jr. She has been a national spokesperson for the American Heart Association.
 She served on the Columbus American Heart Association Board, Ohio Democratic Committee, Women's Fund, NAACP, and Delta Sigma Theta sorority.
 In addition, she was a legislative chair of The Links and a chair of the Columbus Urban League Board.
 She won the 2002 YWCA Woman of Achievement Award, the Ohio Health Speaking of Women Health Award, NAACP Freedom Award, Woman of Courage Award, and the Urban League Leadership Recognition Award, and the Dayton NAACP 2019 Leadership Award.

-Ohio House of Representatives (1999–2009)
+Ohio House of Representatives

 Elections

-In 1999, longtime State Representative Otto Beatty Jr. of Ohio's 21st House district decided to resign early to begin an opportunity in the private sector.
+In 1999, longtime state representative Otto Beatty Jr. of Ohio's 21st House district decided to resign early to begin an opportunity in the private sector.
 His wife, Joyce Beatty, was appointed to his seat.
 She won a full term in 2000 with 82% of the vote.
 After redistricting, she decided to run in the newly redrawn Ohio's 27th House district and was reelected in 2002 with 82% of the vote.
 In 2004, she was reelected to a third term unopposed.
 In 2006, she was reelected to a fourth term with 87% of the vote.
 Term limits kept Beatty from seeking another term in 2008.